Project OS 02/03 - Fatigue risk management systems

 At present, CASA regulates flight and duty times for flight crew via CAO 48.
 This prescriptive legislation also permits operators to be exempt from its provisions (subject to CASA approval) via two alternative means:

-- Prescriptive limitations contained in Standard Industry Exemptions (SIEs) which are class of operation specific; or
+- prescriptive limitations contained in standard industry exemptions (SIES) that are class of operation specific

 Since the establishment of this regulatory framework, more advanced methods of fatigue management have become available.

 The International Civil Aviation Organization (ICAO) has developed an amendment to the Annex 6 Standards and Recommended Practices (SARPs) to incorporate changes to the fatigue management provisions.
 This amendment describes management of fatigue risk for flight crew and cabin crew, with reference to other involved personnel.
 The amendment was approved in June 2011.

 Project OS 02/03 has been registered for some time, but was placed on hold pending receipt of the ICAO SARP material.
 When the ICAO SARP fatigue management material became available in August 2011, Project OS 02/03 was re-established by the then Executive Manager of Standards Division, Peter Boyd.

 The amended SARP will be considered, along with a review of applicable legislation, standards and policies.
 CASA Standards development procedures require the project to consult with affected stakeholders.
 The project will:

 - review the amended ICAO SARP of Annex 6, which relates to fatigue management

 - review current CASA standards (CAO 48) and policies about the management of fatigue risk